HellperKK/Stoicos/README.md

 With no argument given the file Test.txt will be oppened by default.

 ##Example
 You can look at Example.txt for som code example.
-Also Database.txt give a tiny database example.
+Also Database.txt gives a tiny database example.